 - Pedestal pile

-Precast piles are commonly used where the foundations need to extend above water or ground level.
-Precast piles are manufactured in a controlled environment with uniform or tapered cross-sections, and may be cast in circular, square, or octagonal shapes.
-The deep end of uniform cross-section piles are sharply tapered and secured with a cast steel shoe to protect the pile and help penetrate hard strata during driving.
-Precast piles with larger widths are usually manufactured with hollow cross-section to reduce its weight and increase the effectiveness of the driving of the pile.
+Precast piles are constructed by hammering or driving the pile into the soil using large driving equipment, as shown in figure 4.
+They are more versatile and suitable to use in most soil conditions.
+These are also used where the foundations need to extend above water or ground level.
+Precast piles are manufactured off-site in a controlled environment with uniform or tapered cross-sections and may be cast in circular, square, or octagonal shapes.
+The deep end of uniform cross-section piles is sharply tapered and secured with a cast steel shoe to protect the pile and help penetrate hard strata during driving.
+Precast piles with larger widths are usually manufactured with hollow cross-sections to reduce their weight and increase the effectiveness of the driving of the pile.

 - Can carry relatively higher working loads

 - Well suitable for marine installations

 - Manufactured in a controlled environment — more certainty on overall quality.

 - Highly resistant to biological and chemical actions of subsoil

 - Requires special equipment for handling and transporting

 - Precast piles are heavy and need machinery to transport and move around the site